 Loaded Coyote setup

-The recommended setup for the Coyote is an all-around setup with Paris 129mm street trucks, Paris’ proven and durable (guaranteed for life) TKP trucks designed for mini-cruisers of the Coyote’s size.
+The Coyote all-around setup includes Paris 129mm street trucks, Paris’ proven and durable (guaranteed for life) TKP trucks designed for mini-cruisers of the Coyote’s size.

 The Paris street trucks have a taller profile than standard conventional trucks which results in better clearance.
 The Coyote’s trucks are also fitted with 7º wedged risers for smoother and more fluid carving and commuting.

 The Coyote’s all-around setup includes Orangatang Fat-Free wheels with a 65mm diameter and 77A durometer.
 These wheels work great for a mix of smooth cruising, tricks, and freeride/slides.
 They come mounted with Loaded’s quality Jehu bearings with integrated spaces.

 See the recommended all-around setup for the Coyote on Loaded’s site